dhay/onenote2xml/ONE/STORE/README.md

 This module provides class `OneStoreFile` which encapsulates functionality for parsing the upper level of the MS-ONESTORE file format, and invoking the rest of function to parse the complete structure.

+## `filenode.py`

+This module provides IntEnum subclass `FileNodeID` which declares codes for file node types.
+It also defines classes for each of file node structures, and exports `FileNodeFactory` function to read and build file node objects.

+## `filenode_list.py`

+This module exports `FileNodeList` function, which works as a filenode object generator, given the `onestore` instance, and the chunk reference for the file list.

 # ONESTORE format{#ONESTORE}

 The most current format is used for `.one` files. `.onetoc2` (Notebook Table Of Contents) files uses a legacy format.